 What Is Visual Communication?

-Visual communication is a more effective way to organize important information and share it with your audience (whether that’s coworkers, team members or external clients).
+Visual communication has proven to be a more effective way to organize important information and share it with your audience (whether that’s coworkers, team members, or external clients).
 This article takes a deeper look at the definition and history of visual communication, as well as its relevance to businesses and organizations of all sizes.

-Afterall, 65% of your workforce are visual learners.
-So it’s no wonder the business world is calling for a platform powered by strong collaboration and pro-level design capabilities, which can support the creation and distribution of effective visual communication.
+Since 65% of your workforce are visual learners, it’s no wonder the business world is calling for a platform powered by strong collaboration and pro-level design capabilities, to support the creation and distribution of effective visual communication.

 - Print, digital, static, and video marketing & sales content